brettmillerb/Pester-Wiki/Testing-different-module-types.md

 # use InModuleScope and Mock for commands inside the dynamic module
 Describe "Executing test code inside a dynamic module" {

+    Context "Using the Mock command" {
         It "Can mock functions inside the module when using Mock -ModuleName" {
-        Mock InternalFunction MyDynamicModule { 'I am the mock function.' }
-        PublicFunction | Should -Be 'I am the mock function.'
+            Mock Invoke-PrivateFunction { 'I am the mock function.' } -ModuleName MyDynamicModule Invoke-PublicFunction | Should -Be 'I am the mock function.'
-        AssertMock InternalFunction MyDynamicModule
+            Assert-MockCalled Invoke-PrivateFunction -ModuleName MyDynamicModule
         }
+    }

     InModuleScope MyDynamicModule {
         It "Can call module internal functions using InModuleScope" {
-            InternalFunction | Should -Be 'I am the internal function' }
+            Invoke-PrivateFunction | Should -Be 'I am the internal function' }
         It "Can mock functions inside the module without using Mock -ModuleName" {
-            Mock InternalFunction { 'I am the mock function.' }
+            Mock Invoke-PrivateFunction { 'I am the mock function.' }
-            InternalFunction | Should -Be 'I am the mock function.'
+            Invoke-PrivateFunction | Should -Be 'I am the mock function.'
         }
     }

 }
 ```

 ### Manifest Modules
 Commands that are exported from a manifest module can be tested with Pester, but the Mock and InModuleScope features cannot be used with Manifest modules.